Check mysql-table-cache¶

 Overview¶

-Checks the hit rate for open table cache lookups in MySQL/MariaDB.
-A low hit rate indicates that table_open_cache may need to be increased.
-Logic is taken from MySQLTuner:mysql_stats() and has been verified in sync with MySQLTuner v2.8.38.
+Checks the hit rate of the MySQL/MariaDB open table cache.
+A low hit rate means table_open_cache is too small for the workload and threads have to keep reopening tables.
+Logic taken from MySQLTuner:mysql_stats() and verified in sync with MySQLTuner.

 Important Notes: